Add Mindomo To Your Courses

 Registered in Mindomo with the same e-mail you are registered in Canvas?

-If you already have a Mindomo account registered on the same e-mail address you are registered in Canvas, Canvas will request your permission to access your Mindomo account.
+If you already have a Mindomo account registered on the same e-mail address you are registered in Canvas, a verification code will be sent to your email for confirmation.
+You should insert the code in the box to tie the two accounts.
 This request will appear only once when first trying to access Mindomo from Canvas.
-First, you will have to log in Mindomo, and then click on "Allow" (1) to grant permission.

 Working with Mindomo